 Justine is a resident actor and company member at the Mountain Playhouse in Western PA.
 She most recently played Nellie Ewell in Summer and Smoke at the MS Delta Tennessee Williams Festival.
 Justine also served as the festival's music supervisor, and composed original music and arrangements inspired by the plays of Tennessee Williams.

-Justine is currently developing her first play.
+Justine is currently developing her first play and recording her first EP.